Tone Zone User Manual

 Saving Reference Curves

-- 1.Click the floppy disk icon next to the reference name.
+- 1.Click the S button next to the target dropdown.

 - 2.Enter a name for the curve (e.g., the artist or song name).